Meet the Team

 Paula has worked in the ecological consultancy profession for nine years and is a Full member of the Chartered Institute of Ecology and Environmental Management (CIEEM).
 Paula is proficient in undertaking surveys for great crested newts, reptiles, bats and habitat assessments.
 She has experience in writing Habitat Regulation Assessments and Ecological Impact Assessments.
 Paula holds a level 2 class licence for great crested newts and a level 1 class licence for bats.
 Paula is particularly adept at helping clients prepare for planning applications, by providing advice on necessary survey and mitigation work to ensure the development keeps within the law.
 Paula is a keen botanist and enjoys developing her skills in this area through self-study and attending workshops run by local flora groups.
 In her spare time, Paula enjoys walks in the countryside and is a volunteer for the Norfolk Wildlife Trust.

 Vicky is a CIEEM Associate member and holds Natural England Licenses for bats (Level 2) and great crested newts (Level 1) and is experienced in translocation projects for this species.
-She is also a qualified First Aider at Work.
+She is a qualified First Aider at Work and trained to National Classification level 3 to enter confined spaces.

 Vicky has excellent report writing and GIS mapping skills and is very keen on achieving pragmatic solutions for projects and helping with ensuring that client deliverables are of a high quality.
 She has been involved in many Highways and large residential development schemes and enjoys collaborating to attain project goals.